apache/inlong-website/docs/design_and_concept/how_to_write_plugin_agent.md

 - Add Task: implement logic such as initialization, destruction, configuration verification, etc.
 - Add Instance: implements logic such as node information setting.
 - Add Source: implements logic such as initialization, destruction, data collection, and data provision.
-- Add Sink: implement logic such as initialization, destruction, data input, data output (this article only focuses on new data sources, Sink will not be introduced, the default Sink is ProxySink)
+- Add Sink: implement logic such as initialization, destruction, data input, data output (this article only focuses on new data sources, Sink will not be introduced, the default Sink is ProxySink).
+- Add TaskPojo: handles the differences between Agent and Manager fields and binds Task, Source, etc.

 ### Add Task
 Here we need to add a PulsarTask class to org.apache.inlong.agent.plugin.task.